This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 These are the shoes I bring along on each camping trip!

 If you’re staying at a campground and plan on using their shower or pool, bring along some rubber shoes.
-You could definitely just use rubber flip-flops, but I like to wear these Crocs sandals.
-They're cute and casual if we go somewhere in town.
+You could definitely just use rubber flip-flops, but I like to wear these Teva sandals.

 More Camping Gear for Women